- Published on Wednesday, July 5, 2023, last updated

 Changes

-, - approve the MR with the button at the beginning of the
+, - approve the merge request using the GitLab approve merge request button at the top of the

 Overview

-Even if the names are different, the flow is pretty similar.
-But you can't request changes in the GitLab UI.
-If you are interested in learning more about how to review code in GitLab, I wrote a guide on GitLab code review best practices!
+Even if the names and some features differ, the overall flow of a merge request in GitLab is quite similar to other platforms.
+However, unlike some systems, you cannot request changes directly in the GitLab UI.
+If you are interested in learning more about how to review code in GitLab, I wrote a guide on how to do code review with gitlab and how to integrate Slack with your GitLab self managed instance!

 Finalizing and Merging a Merge Request in GitLab